top of page

 The Galina immigrant boat

-To fully appreciate this site, some knowledge of the Balfour Declaration is helpful.
+To best appreciate this site, some knowledge of the Balfour Declaration is helpful.

-The Balfour Declaration was issued by the British government of Lloyd George in the form of a letter to Lord Rothschild, considered the leader of the Jewish community, on November 2, 1917, just before the end of World War I. The First World War was fought between the British and its allies, France, Italy and Russia, against Germany and the Turkish Empire.
+The Balfour Declaration was issued by the British government of Lloyd George in November 2, 1917, just before the end of World War I, in the form of a letter to Lord Rothschild, who was regarded as the leader of the Jewish community.
+The First World War was fought between the British and its allies, France, Italy and Russia, against Germany and the Turkish Empire.

 His Majesty's Government view with favour the establishment in Palestine of a national home for the Jewish people, and will use their best endeavours to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any other country.

-A very pertinent question is why the British government issued this declaration.
-Many reasons have been proposed.
+A very relevant question is what induced the British government to issue this declaration?
+A number of reasons have been proposed.
 There was intense lobbying by the Zionist leader Chaim Weizmann, who worked as director of the British Admiralty laboratories and who was very well connected with influential figures in the British government.
-He was assisted in his Zionist advocacy by Lord Herbert Samuels, an influential politician who was a member of the British cabinet.
-The British government felt they owed Weizmann a favor for his discovery of a means of producing acetone by bacterial fermentation for the manufacture of cordite, a smokeless propellant used in munitions, and which was crucial for the British war effort.
-The Nili spy organization had lobbied the British that they attack the Turks through Palestine, which they eventually did, and their spy activities were important to the British in successfully accomplishing their invasion.
-The British wanted a loyal power in Palestine that would guarantee their access to the Suez Canal, a critical route to colonial possessions in India, and that would maintain their interests in the area, particularly to counteract the French.
+He was assisted in his Zionist advocacy by Lord Herbert Samuels, an influential politician, who was a member of the British cabinet.
+The British government felt they owed Weizmann a favor for his discovery of a means of producing acetone using bacterial fermentation for the manufacture of cordite, a smokeless propellant used in munitions, and which was crucial for the British war effort.
+The Nili spy organization had lobbied the British that they attack the Turks through Palestine, which they eventually did, and their spy activities had been important to the British in successfully achieving this invasion.
 The Jewish Mule Corp, a unit of Jewish soldiers from Palestine, had been active in fighting for the British against the Turks.
-The British sought the support of Jews worldwide, particularly from the US and Russia, in order to strengthen their war effort.
-The British appreciated that the establishment of a Jewish home was a minute part of the territorial gains the Arabs achieved from the allied victory.
-And finally, and most important, many of the politicians involved in this declaration were evangelical Christians and believed in the role of the Jewish people in establishing a Jewish state in order to facilitate the final reincarnation of Jesus.
+The British required a loyal power in Palestine that would guarantee their access to the Suez Canal, a critical route to colonial possessions in India, and that would maintain their interests in the area, particularly to counteract the French.
+The British sought the support of Jews worldwide, particularly from the US and Russia, for strengthening their war effort.
+The British appreciated that the establishment of a Jewish home was a very small fraction of the territorial gains that the Arabs were due to achieve from an allied victory.
+And finally, and most important, many of the politicians involved in this declaration were evangelical Christians and believed in the role of the Jewish people in establishing a Jewish state that would facilitate the final reincarnation of Jesus.

 Some years later, as Secretary of State for the Colonies, Winston Churchill clarified the British government’s interpretation of the Balfour Declaration.
 Although strongly supportive of this declaration, he attempted to balance the conflicting interests of the Arabs in Palestine.
-The Cairo Conference of 1921 limited the Jewish homeland to west of the Jordan River, rather than the entire area of the mandate, and he installed Emir Abdullah (later King Abdullah I) as the ruler of Transjordan to fulfill wartime promises made to the Hashemite family because of their support of the British against the Ottomans.
-It was envisaged that his kingdom would become a home for Arabs who objected to the concept of a Jewish homeland.
-This would not be enough, however, to prevent future Arab disturbances.
+The Cairo Conference of 1921 limited the Jewish homeland to west of the Jordan River, rather than the entire area of the mandate, and Churchill installed Emir Abdullah (later King Abdullah I) as the ruler of Transjordan to fulfill wartime promises made to the Hashemite family because of their support of the British against the Ottomans.
+It was also envisaged that his kingdom would be a home for Arabs who objected to the concept of a Jewish homeland.

 By the 1920’s, primarily under the influence of the Mufti of Jerusalem Amin al-Husseini, the Arabs began objecting to Jewish immigration and al-Husseini instituted the first of several Arab riots, leading to the death of Jews and Arabs.

 As a consequence of Arab opposition, the British gradually backtracked on full implementation of the Balfour Declaration.
-Especially as World War II approached, the British needed to secure stability in the Middle East and to maintain favorable relations with the Arab world.
-The Peel Commission, appointed to investigate unrest in Palestine, recommended in 1937 the partition of Palestine into separate Jewish and Arab states.
-The British acceptance of this report indicated a recognition that the original vision of the Balfour Declaration might be unworkable.
-The 1939 White Paper issued by the Labor government constituted a definite backtracking.
-It limited Jewish migration to 75,000 over the next five years and restricted land sales to Jews.
+Particularly as World War II approached, the British needed to secure stability in the Middle East and to maintain favorable relations with the Arab world.
+The Peel Commission, appointed in 1937 to investigate unrest in Palestine, recommended the partition of Palestine into separate Jewish and Arab states.
+The British acceptance of this report indicated a recognition that the original vision of the Balfour Declaration was unworkable.
+The 1939 White Paper issued by the Labor government constituted a definite backtracking by limiting Jewish migration to 75,000 over the next five years and restricting land sales to Jews.

-By the end of World War II, Jews who had survived the horrors of the Holocaust were desperate to come to a Jewish homeland, particularly as the gates of other countries were closed.
+By the end of World War II, Jews who had survived the horrors of the Holocaust were desperate to enter the Jewish homeland, particularly as the gates of other countries were closed.
 This is the background to the illegal immigration, called the ha’apala.
-The movie “Exodus” is based on a true story that took place during this time.
+The movie “Exodus” is based on a true story that took place during this period.

 The tour: